asfadmin/Discovery-SearchUI/CONTRIBUTING.md

 # Contributing to Discovery-SearchUI

 We welcome contributions!
-Please follow these guidelines so your PRs integrate smoothly.
+Please adhere to these guidelines to ensure seamless integration of your PRs.
+It is advisable to contact the Discovery team prior to commencing your development efforts.
+We are committed to providing comprehensive assistance.
+You may reach us by initiating an issue on this repository or writing an email to [UAF-asf-discovery@alaska.edu](mailto:UAF-asf-discovery@alaska.edu).
 ---
 ## Branch & PR Target

 - The base branch is **`test`** (default branch).